retaildevcrews/helium-csharp/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-This sample is an ASP.NET Core WebAPI application designed to "fork and code" with the following features:
+This is an ASP.NET Core WebAPI reference application designed to "fork and code" with the following features:

 - Securely build, deploy and run an App Service (Web App for Containers) application
 - Securely build, deploy and run an Azure Kubernetes Service application